 Ah fuck.

-This dude is so good this season that there are rumors that he’ll be the next one to be signed by an MLB team.
+This dude is so good this season that there have been rumors (in years!) that he’ll be posted by an MLB team.
 There is no way Gu Lin can be this good in his first year in NPB.
 (I hope I’m wrong about this, though.)

 Simulation 2: Po-jung Wang as a Reference